ucsb-ds/pl-dev-team/lab/jpa02.md

 Let's start with the easiest method: `toString`.

 One easy way to understand toString is to use the `jshell` utillity.
+In the next section, we try to do the shortest possible lesson on `toString`, but if you want a more in-depth lesson, visit: <https://ucsb-cs156.github.io/tutorials/student/student_ex02.html>

 ### Part 3.1: Using `jshell` to understand `toString`